munechika-koyo/smartdoor_host/README.md

 ```
 Please refer to [how to create admin user](https://docs.djangoproject.com/en/4.0/intro/tutorial02/#creating-an-admin-user).

-After setting username and password, you can access the login page (https://localhost/login/) and input .
+After setting username and password, you can access the login page (https://localhost/login/) and input username/passward.

 ![Smartdoor Host login](docs/images/loginpage.png)
 *Caption: Login page*

+**NOTE**
+- when starting up containers, SSL certificates are automatically generated in ``ssl_certs`` directory.
+You can use CA certs there named as ``ca.pem`` if you would like to access webpage without any security warning.

 ## 3. Register NFC Key
 ---